EcoEvoGenomics/genotyping_pipeline/README.md

 | PDOM2024IND0002F | L001 | /path/to/2F_R1.fastq.gz | /path/to/2F_R2.fastq.gz |
 | ... | ... | ... | ... |

 A short note on the lane codes - these are necessary to allow the pipeline to merge samples from across different lanes.
 You should check the sample catalogue and assess the number of lanes you require for each sample.
-The codes are essentially arbitrary (i.e. they could be L001, L002 or L1, L2) - all that is required is that reads from different lanes are explicitly stated as such, otherwise the pipeline will merge them.
+The codes are essentially arbitrary (i.e. they could be L001, L002 or L1, L2) - all that is required is that reads from different lanes are explicitly stated as such, otherwise the pipeline will fail (or at least fail to merge the lanes).
 If in doubt about this, just ask!

 ## The pipeline in detail
 ### Step 1: Read trimming and alignment